ShengdingHu/GPT-World/README.md

 ```
 conda create -n gptworld python=3.8
 ```
-* Note that python3.8 support websockiet the best, other python versions may encounter issues in web display currently. *
+* Please note that Python 3.8 provides the best support for `flask-socketio`, whereas other versions of Python may currently encounter issues with web display. *

 3. Go to project directory by